Start Now

 Tradeoffs with unidirectional async replication:

-• The sink cluster does not handle writes.
-Writes from clients outside the source cluster region can incur high latency
+• The sink cluster does not handle writes, resulting in high latency for clients outside source cluster region

 • Low latency reads and writes within either cluster